seojuice

 4:10 Card 3: Knight of Cups

-One thing I got wrong on the first attempt: I told the reader to put the full transcript on the video show-notes page as a wall of text below the embed.
+One thing I got wrong the first time: I told the reader to dump the full transcript on the show-notes page as a wall of text below the embed.
 Crawlers liked it, humans bounced.
-We later moved it into a collapsed accordion with the first 200 words visible and the rest behind a "Read full transcript" toggle, and retention on the page actually improved.
-The accordion HTML is still crawlable, so we didn't lose the SEO benefit; we just stopped scaring readers off the page.
+We moved it into a collapsed accordion with the first 200 words visible and the rest behind a "Read full transcript" toggle.
+The accordion HTML is still crawlable, so we kept the SEO benefit and stopped scaring readers off the page.

 3. Thumbnail and Hashtag Signals

-• Use bold, legible keyword overlay: "APRIL LOVE TAROT" plus recognisable card art.
+• Use a bold, legible keyword overlay: "APRIL LOVE TAROT" plus recognisable card art.

-• Hashtags: mix broad (#tarot, #astrology) with specific (#twinflametarot, #arieslove).
-YouTube indexes up to 15; Instagram Reels perform best with 3 to 5 niche tags.
+• Hashtags: stick to 5 to 10 focused tags on YouTube, mixing broad (#tarot, #astrology) with specific (#twinflametarot, #arieslove).
+Going over 15 causes YouTube to ignore all of them.
+Instagram Reels perform best with 3 to 5 niche tags.

 4. Cross-Platform Distribution

 • Trim the main pull into a 60-second Shorts/Reel.
-Start with the question ("Will they come back?") and end with "Full reading link in bio."
+Open with the question ("Will they come back?") and end with "Full reading link in bio."

 • Include on-screen text captions for accessibility and search discovery.